SF-WDI-LABS/rock-n-rails/README.md

 bundle
 ```

-Once it's finished dowloading all your dependent gems, you should be able to launch your local server:
+Now you should be able to launch your local server:

 ```bash
 rails server